pwhittlesea/pwhittlesea.github.com/_posts/2024-02-17-new-beginnings.md

 Create a pivot table in Excel?
 Witchcraft!

 As I progressed in my career I found less and less time for personal projects.
-Then I found D&D, and the time I had shrank again.
+Then I found D&D, and the time I had shrunk again.
-Then the pandemic struck, I adopted a dog, and the time I had shrank again.
+Then the pandemic struck, I adopted a dog, and the time I had shrunk again.

 Now, between my two D&D groups (one of which I DM) / two dogs / work, when I have time for coding there was always a fun problem at work I am passionate about which takes my time.